 Shopify is a hassle-free platform to use and it’s relatively easy to set up your own ecommerce store and get your business running in no time.
-The process of setting up your store is quite intuitive – after signing up to the service you can pick from over a hundred online store designs, and customize your choice to your liking, which eliminates the need for hiring a designer or having any prior design knowledge on your part.
+The process of setting up your store is quite intuitive.
+After signing up for the service, you can pick from over a hundred online store designs, and customize your choice to your liking, which eliminates the need for hiring a designer or having any prior design knowledge on your part.
 The website designs that are offered are visually impressive and are to be optimized to boost your customer conversion rates.

 As Shopify is a cloud-based platform, it also conveniently offers web hosting on a server structure that is specifically built and optimized for ecommerce.
 As a business owner, this means one fewer overhead cost to keep track of as you do not need to host your website elsewhere.

 Another great feature, which is extremely useful if you are already a business owner with an actual brick-and-mortar store, is that Shopify also offers offline solutions, including hardware like their Chip and Swipe Reader, which can be easily integrated with your current operations.